ritupravakar/CS64-Mini-Project-Optimal-Scheduling-For-Distributed-Streaming-Of-Data-Flow-Across-Edge-Devices/README.md

-Scheduler code for ECHO: An Adaptive Orchestration Platform for Hybrid Dataflows across Cloud and Edge
+Scheduler code for ECHO: An Adaptive Orchestration Platform for Hybrid Dataflows across Cloud and Edge.

 Project Report and results screenshots